brian-a-moore/online-store/REMAINING_WORK.md

 - Store page for checking/redeeming purchases (QR code scanner)
 - Update to React Router v7
   -  [ ] This is optional for now
+- Store, Product and Items should show placeholder image if no image is defined